DanieldosantosDev/DanieldosantosDev/README.md

 - 👋 Hi, I’m @DanieldosantosDev
-- 👀 I’m interested in  Java
+- 👀 I’m interested in  Java and Angular
-- 🌱 I’m currently learning  fundamentos métodos e controle em java
+- 🌱 I’m currently learning  Angular with Spring Boot
-- 💞️ I’m looking to collaborate on  tudo que aprender sobre java
 - 📫 How to reach me ... denieldossantoos@gmail.com

 <!---